 Additionally, Dian was a strong supporter of the campaign to build the Military Working Dog (MWD) Teams National Monument (which was finished and dedicated in November, 2013).
-See this page for more info: Military Working Dog Monument.

-Dian & Greg Chapman (avid big dog lovers with four pooches of our own) were previously involved with Military Mascots and Dian hoped to again adopt a deployed K9 Unit.
+Dian & Greg Chapman (avid big dog lovers with four pooches of their own) were previously involved with Military Mascots and Dian hoped to again adopt a deployed K9 Unit.
 In 2009 she became more involved with US War Dogs Org and has since met many wonderful K9 teams, several who she now supports as unofficial adoptees.
-If you're a dog lover, you'll also enjoy reading a story Dian wrote about Greg's adventure getting a soldier's dog home from Iraq: Honey, I'm Home!
+If you're a dog lover, you'll also enjoy reading a story Dian wrote about Greg's adventure getting a soldier's mascot dog home from Iraq: Honey, I'm Home!
 Greg was also one of the many volunteer pilots who headed south to assist with Katrina relief.
 See his photo-story of his Katrina adventure here: Katrina Relief.

 In 2009, Dian was honored with this Soldiers' Angel award (pictured at the left) by Patti Patton-Bader, founder of Soldiers' Angels and grand niece of General George S. Patton!
 It is engraved: 'Dian Chapman.
 For Going Above and Beyond The Call of Angels In supporting Our Military Personnel.
 2009.'

 Dian also discovered another great way to show affection for what our military does for us...by sending them a cup of coffee through the Green Bean Cup of Joe program.
 It's a quick, easy and secure way to pay for a soldier's coffee while s/he's in a war zone!
 See the Cup of Joe link for details and a fun soldier music video.
-In 2011 Dian joined up with Warrior Watch, another group of motorcycle riders that supports our heroes, particularly with Welcome Home escorts, as in their mottos..."We Have Your Backs Here at Home" and "Treat Them Like a Rock Star."

 Please DO visit the Soldiers' Angels main web site and GET INVOLVED!
 Forwarding patriotic and prayer emails is nice, but really show them you support them by actually DOING SOMETHING tangible!
 It can take very little effort and/or money on your part, but the heartfelt rewards you'll get from our soldiers are more than you can imagine!